thejoshwolfe/poaf/README.md

 There are 4 regions to an archive:

-1. `ArchiveHeader`: Never compressed
+1. `ArchiveHeader`: 4 bytes, not compressed
-2. Data Region: Optionally compressed in one or more streams
+2. Data Region: Compressed in one or more streams, optionally includes streaming metadata
-3. (optional) Index Region: Optionally compressed separately in one stream
+3. (optional) Index Region: Compressed separately in one stream
-4. (optional) `ArchiveFooter`: Uncompressed
+4. (optional) `ArchiveFooter`: 16 bytes, not compressed

-A writer produces each of these sections in order.
-A writer may require a tempfile to write the Index Region on the side while producing the Data Region, then concatenate the Index Region after the Data Region is done.

-A streaming reader only needs to read the `ArchiveHeader`, then the Data Region.
+An archive with streaming metadata metadata enabled can be read starting with the `ArchiveHeader`, then reading through just the Data Region.
-A random-access reader needs to read the `ArchiveHeader`, then the `ArchiveFooter`, then the Index Region, then can read the contents of any desired item from the Data Region.
+An archive with index metadata enabled can be read by starting with the `ArchiveHeader`, then jumping to the `ArchiveFooter`, then reading the Index Region, and then any individual item contents can be read by jumping into the Data Region.

-Any reader may read only part of the archive, such as streaming only the first item's contents then stopping.
-If a reader does not encounter a structure documented in this specification, then the associated requirements on readers do not apply.
-For example, if a reader does not encounter the `ArchiveFooter`, then the requirement to verify the `footer_checksum` does not apply to that reader.
+An archive with both streaming and index metadata enabled can be read in either way.

+An archive can be written from start to finish with each item being processed one at a time.
+The length of the each item contents does not need to be known before writing the item contents to the Data Region.
+When index metadata is enabled, the Index Region can effectively be created in parallel to the Data Region in a tempfile, then concatenated to the archive once the Data Region is complete.

+When reading an archive with both streaming and index metadata enabled, it is possible to read just the `ArchiveHeader` and Data Region, and then predict every remaining byte in the archive, after decompression.
+Any deviation from such a prediction would be a violation of the spec.

 ### Regions